 Chen, Z., Das B., Nakamura, Y., DiGregorio, D., Young, SM Jr. (2015) Ca2+ Channel to Synaptic Vesicle Distance Accounts for the Readily Releasable Pool Kinetics at a Functionally Mature Auditory Synapse.
 J Neurosci.
 35(5):2083-2100

 Maltecca F, Baseggio E, Consolato F, Mazza D, Podini P, Young SM, Jr., Drago I, Bahr BA, Puliti A, Codazzi F, Quattrini A, Casari G (2015) Purkinje neuron Ca2+ influx reduction rescues ataxia in SCA28 model.
 The Journal of Clinical Investigation 2015;125(1):263–274. doi:10.1172/JCI74770.

 Tong H, Kopp-Scheinpflug C, Pilati N, Robinson SW, Sinclair JL, Steinert JR, Barnes-Davies M, Allfree R, Grubb BD, Young SM Jr, Forsythe ID.
 Protection from Noise-Induced Hearing Loss by Kv2.2 Potassium Currents in the Central Medial Olivocochlear System.
 J Neurosci.
 2013 May 22;33(21):9113-9121.

-Monica S. Montesinos, Zuxin Chen, and Samuel M. Young, Jr. pUNISHER: A high level expression cassette for use with recombinant viral vectors for rapid and long term in vivo neuronal expression in the CNS.
+Montesinos, M., Chen, Z., and Young, SM, Jr. pUNISHER: A high level expression cassette for use with recombinant viral vectors for rapid and long term in vivo neuronal expression in the CNS.
 J Neurophysiol.
 106:3230-3244.
 (2011)